 Furthermore, you should set an example for everyone in your vehicle.
 If you’re going to allow your pals to ride in your car, take their safety seriously.

 When it comes to teens driving safety, parents must be involved.
 Every parent must be strict with their kids to adhere to all the mentioned safety measures.
 Both parents and kids know what to do and what not to do.
-Better yet, enroll in a nearby driving school to help you become a safe and responsible driver.
+Better yet, enroll in a nearby driving school to help you learn how to drive safely with friends and be a responsible driver.